Freelance Paralegal Career Path

 BEING A CONTRACT PARALEGAL CAN BE REWARDING

+Freelancing is increasingly popular as law firms seek flexible staffing solutions.
 Paralegals who have made a career out of freelancing often enjoy doing so because of the freedom and control they have over their schedules.
 If you only want to work nine months of the year, you can choose to simply not accept potential freelance jobs that don’t line up with your calendar.
+This makes an independent paralegal salary flexible and adaptable to your lifestyle.

 Alternatively, some successful freelance paralegals who have built strong reputations with their clients may choose to take on as much work as they can handle, ultimately making more money than they would working solely for one employer.